University reacts to novel coronavirus outbreak and potential infections

 The University of Michigan issued a travel restriction for all travel to China Monday afternoon following the outbreak of coronavirus, a rapidly spreading new virus.
 With the warning, undergraduate students are not permitted to continue with University-affiliated travel to China, and graduate students may only travel with a University-approved safety plan.

-The novel coronavirus strain, also known as the Wuhan coronavirus, transmits quickly.
-According to the Center for Disease Control and Prevention, symptoms for the Wuhan coronavirus can present themselves between two and 14 days after exposure and include fever, coughing and shortness of breath.
+The novel coronavirus strain transmits quickly.
+According to the Center for Disease Control and Prevention, symptoms for the coronavirus can present themselves between two and 14 days after exposure and include fever, coughing and shortness of breath.

-There are multiple international confirmed cases of the Wuhan coronavirus, including a few in the United States.
+There are multiple international confirmed cases of the coronavirus, including a few in the United States.
 According to the World Health Organization, all coronaviruses are zoonotic, meaning they are transferred between humans and animals.
-The Wuhan coronavirus has not previously been identified in humans, and many of the people who have been infected frequented the Huanan seafood wholesale market in the city.
+The coronavirus has not previously been identified in humans, and many of the people who have been infected frequented the Huanan seafood wholesale market in Wuhan.

 Mary Gallagher, political science professor and director of the Lieberthal-Rogel Center for Chinese Studies, said there was an apparent initial effort on the part of the local Wuhan government to cover up the severity of the outbreak.
 Since the central Chinese government was made aware of the situation, its response has been efficient and effective, especially compared to their actions in 2003 after the outbreak of SARS, or severe acute respiratory syndrome.